Girl in Translation

 "Even now, my predominant memory of that phase of my life is of the cold.
 Cold like the way your skin feels after you've been slapped, such painful tingling that you can hardly tell if it's hot or cold.
 It simply registers as suffering.
 Cold that crept down your throat, under your toes and between your fingers, wrapped itself around your lungs and your heart. [...]
 Slowly, a sheet of ice grew over the inside of the windows, a layer of distortion spread thick across the panes.
 As I stared outside, I used my blueing fingers to melt circles in it, trying to reach the clear glass underneath."

-Girl in Translation is Jean Kwok‘s debut novel.
+Jean Kwok is the author of Girl in Translation and Mambo in Chinatown.
 Born in Hong Kong, she immigrated with her family to Brooklyn at the age of five and, like her protagonist, worked in a Chinatown factory throughout her childhood.
-She lives in the Netherlands.
+She currently lives in the Netherlands.

 Length: 283 pages